sempernow/k8s-vanilla-ha/README.md

             ```
     - `192.168.0.93` (`a0.local`)
     - `192.168.0.94` (`a1.local`)
-- "Service Subnet" AKA "Service CIDR" AKA "Service Cluster-IP Range" AKA "Service-Cluster CIDR"
+- "Service Subnet" AKA "Service CIDR" AKA "Service ClusterIP Range" AKA "Service-Cluster CIDR".
+    Used for internal communication between services within the cluster.
+    It defines the IP address range assigned to Kubernetes services.
-    - `10.96.0.0/12` (`kubeadm init` default)
+    - `10.96.0.0/12` (`kubeadm init` default); *1,048,576 Services*
-        - `--service-cidr CIDR`
+        - `--service-cidr=$cidr`
             - @ `kubeadm init`
-        - `--service-cluster-ip-range=10.96.0.0/12`
+        - `--service-cluster-ip-range=$cidr`
-            - @ `kubelet`, `kube-apiserver`, `etcd`
+            - @ `kubelet`, `kube-apiserver`, `etcd`;
+              which is initialized on `kubeadm init`
     - Virtual IPs (VIPs) per Service,
       providing a stable IP address  for all
-- "Pod Subnet" AKA "Pod-Network CIDR" AKA "Pod CIDR" AKA "Cluster CIDR"  AKA "Cluster-Network CIDR"
+- "Pod Subnet" AKA "Pod-Network CIDR" AKA "Pod CIDR" AKA "Cluster CIDR"  AKA "Cluster-Network CIDR".
+    Defines the IP address range for individual pods within the cluster.
+    Pods communicate directly with each other using these IP addresses.
-    - `10.244.0.0/16` (`kubeadm init` default)
+    - `10.244.0.0/16` (`kubeadm init` default); *65,536 Pods*
-    - `172.16.0.0/12` (`kubeadm init` default alt)
+    - `172.16.0.0/12` (`kubeadm init` default alt); *1,048,576 Pods*
+        - Default CIDR is per environment;
+          upon Kubernetes' evaluation of the host network.
     - `10.10.0.0/16` (commonly chosen alt)
-        - `--pod-network-cidr CIDR`
+        - `--pod-network-cidr=$cidr`
-            - Declare @ `kubeadm init`
+            - @ `kubeadm init`
     - `192.168.0.0/16` (Calico default)
-        - Overlaps with a common default Node CIDR.
+        - WARNING: This overlaps with a common default Node (Host) CIDR.
-        - Adopts that of `kubeadm init` if set (`--pod-network-cidr`).
+        - Calico adopts that of `kubeadm init` if set (`--pod-network-cidr`).
-        - At other (non-K8s) deployments, override @ `calico.yaml`
+        - At other (non-K8s) deployments
+            - @ `calico.yaml`
             ```yaml
             - name: CALICO_IPV4POOL_CIDR
               value: "10.10.0.0/16"
             ```

-Select from the Private Address Space ([RFC-1918](https://www.ietf.org/rfc/rfc1918.txt))
+# IP Address Ranges

-for all cluster-internal CIDRs; for both Service and Pod CIDRs.
+Cluster-internal CIDRs for Service and Pod networks (subnets) must not overlap.
+Select from within the **Private Address Space** ([RFC-1918](https://www.ietf.org/rfc/rfc1918.txt)):

+    RANGE                                               COMMON CIDR

-         10.0.0.0    - 10.255.255.255  (10/8 prefix)
+    10.0.0.0    - 10.255.255.255  (10/8 prefix)         10.0.0.0/16
-         172.16.0.0  - 172.31.255.255  (172.16/12 prefix)
+    172.16.0.0  - 172.31.255.255  (172.16/12 prefix)    172.16.0.0/12
-         192.168.0.0 - 192.168.255.255 (192.168/16 prefix)
+    192.168.0.0 - 192.168.255.255 (192.168/16 prefix)   192.168.0.0/24

->Failing to explicitly declare Service and Pod CIDRs upon "`kubeadm init`" may result in those CIDRs overlapping with that of the (pre-existing) node network.
-For example, after one such install, prior to installing Calico, the core pods were assigned IP addresses in the CIDR of the node (in the subnet's DHCP-server range).
-After Calico install, new pods were assigned IPs in a different (better) CIDR (`172.16.0.0/12`).
+Note that Static Pods are always asigned the public IP address of their node (host).
+Ulike all other Pods, they are handled directly by their node's `kubelet`,
+not by the Kubernetes API (`kube-apiserver`).

+### Routing

+Routing rules distinguish between traffic destined for services (handled by `kube-proxy`)
+and traffic between pods (handled by the CNI plugin).

 ### TLS Cipher Suites